O-X-L/docs/en/automation/ydotool.rst

 Executable
 **********

 If you are on Ubuntu or Debian - you can try to download the pre-compiled executables from the `Github releases <https://github.com/ReimuNotMoe/ydotool/releases>`_.
+Warning: That version might currently have some bugs.

 Else you might need to `manually compile <https://gabrielstaples.com/ydotool-tutorial/#1-build-and-install-ydotool>`_ them.